ViennaTools/ViennaPS/examples/neutralTransportCylinder/README.md

 The example prints a bottom transmission probability after `diagnosticProcess.calculateFlux()`.

-For GPU triangle tracing, the triangle mesh stores per-triangle `neutralFlux`.
+For CPU and GPU triangle tracing, the triangle mesh stores per-triangle `neutralFlux`.
 The diagnostic identifies horizontal bottom etch-front triangles inside `holeRadius`, integrates `neutralFlux * area`, and divides by the analytic quarter-circle source aperture area: